Centre for the Advancement of Health Innovations

 CAHI’s steering committee is made up of senior executives from the following organizations:

 - Ontario Ministry of Health and Long-Term Care

 - Stilco Corporation

-- engages multi-sector, multi-stakeholder groups of leaders in policy discussions;
+- Engage multi-sector, multi-stakeholder groups of leaders in policy discussions;

-- adopts a global perspective in identifying and exploring the applicability of best practices to Canada and Canadian industries; and
+- Adopt a global perspective in identifying and exploring the applicability of best practices to Canada and Canadian industries;

-- prepares communications strategies to deliver key findings to a wide audience of leaders and decision makers, the media, and the public.
+- Prepare communications strategies to deliver key findings to a wide audience of leaders and decision-makers, the media, and the public.